How Much Does Nurse Practitioner School Cost? – (Program Cost Of Top NP Programs)

 | MSN to DNP|| $17,660 - $169,510|

-Below let’s take a quick look at how much some of the nation’s top MSN-Nurse Practitioner programs cost.
+Below let’s take a quick look at the nurse practitioner school cost for some of the top MSN-Nurse Practitioner programs in the nation.

 1. University of Pittsburg: